-This is the first group in the model, and the root group of the Personal category (see the map).
+This is the first group in the model, and the root group of the Personal category (see Groups).
 It consists of four areas that define the way we perceive, interact with, and shape ourselves, which is why it is called formative.
 Let’s see what the functions of these areas are and how they relate to each other.

 Self-awareness is the root area of the group because it affects the other areas.
 Self-awareness is different from awareness of the world around us as no senses are involved.
 We become aware of our thoughts, feelings, desires or dreams directly, as if by magic!
 Yet self-awareness is not passive – we may become aware of some inner processes automatically, but our understanding of what is going on inside us requires our active involvement.
 This is why this area is on the axis of the Self category encompassing both existence and agency modes.